AnyLog-co/documentation/authentication.md

 The public key uniquely identifies the member and its privileges and the private key signs the outgoing messages such that the member can be authenticated by the node receiving the message.

-## Creating a private public keys
+## Creating private public keys

-A private and a public key are issued for each node which is a member of the network.
+A private key and a public key are issued for each node which is a member of the network.
 The public key is assigned with privileges (see the [assignment policy](...) below) that determine if a command send from the node to a peer can be executed on the peer node.
 In addition, users can be issued with a private and a public key.
 Setting users with keys assigns privileges to individual users such that, when a user is issuing commands to peer nodes, the privileges granted to the user determine if a command is